azmolmiah/salafi-directory/readme.md

 - Salafi only resources
 - Scholars infos
 - Student's of knowledge infos
-- Organisation locations
+- Markaz locations
 - Classes or conference platform/time's/locations
-- Organisation websites
+- Markaz websites
 - Store locations
-- Hajj/Ummrah organisation details
+- Hajj/Ummrah markaz details
-- Charity organisation details
+- Charity marakaz details
 - Browser notifcation's

 ## Intended usage of API externally

 > If this API is to be used on a external website, you will need permission for access to API end point's.
 You will only be able to request information, which is publicly available on our website. salafidirectory.com

-- Publisher: Make account for one organisation each, create, read, update and delete the following...
+- Publisher: Make account for one markaz each, create, read, update and delete the following...

-  - One account each organisation
+  - One account each markaz
   - Multiple admin's for management
-  - All organisation data
+  - All markaz data

 - Admin: create, read, update and delete the following...